 - 1. Use the pre-filled bead lysis kit tubes OR prepare a tube with the recommended volume of bead choices from the table above. - 2.
 Add the appropriate volume of buffer according to the table above - 3.
-Prepare the sample by cutting it into small thin pieces and then transfer it into the buffer-filled tubes. - 4.
+Prepare the sample and then transfer it into the buffer-filled tubes. - 4.
 (Optional) To avoid excess foaming, add FoamBlocker up to 1-2% of the total volume of the homogenization buffer. - 5.
 Close the tubes tightly and place into the Bullet Blender sample chamber.
 If using the Gold or Gold+ models, pre-cool the chamber before adding sample tubes. - 6.
-Set the controls to speed 6, time 3 minutes then press Start.
+Set the controls to speed 12, time 4 minutes then press Start.
 Note: Using single-size beads instead of pre-filled lysis kits may require additional time. - 7.
 After the run, remove the tubes from the instrument and visually inspect the samples.
 If homogenization is incomplete, homogenize for an additional 30 seconds, or repeat the homogenization step with a higher speed. - 8.
 Using a pipette, transfer the homogenized samples into new tubes. - 9.
 Proceed with downstream application.